Click & Browse! Wedding Website: What To Include. Build your wedding website and use it as one of your most reliable wedding planning tools!

 Add direct links to your wedding registry.
-If you can include the direct link, it will be easier for your guests to get right to it.
+Including the direct link will make it easier for your guests to get right to it.

 It will be best to avoid adding generic links to look up your name, wedding, and other details.
 Give your guests the direct link that will take them straight to your registry.

 This section is where you can add reminders and details like: